alexcg1/mediawiki2book/README.md

 Small Python script to take a wikitext file and turn it into a beautiful PDF.
 This is primarily aimed at my colleagues who regularly convert material from toyhouse.cc, namely the XLP Owner's Manual

+## This repo contains:

+* media2wiki.py - the script to export from wiki to pretty pdf book format
+* xlp_manual_dev.mediawiki - an example mediawiki file for you to process
+* xlp_manual_dev_example.pdf - exported example file from the mediawiki file above
+* images.zip - the images referenced in the mediawiki file
+* resources/header.yaml - metadata for the exported PDF
+* resources/firevogel.latex - latex template to render the PDF

 ## You will need:

 * Python 3.6+